Where to Start and End Your Y-Axis Scale

 Data nerds don’t always agree where the scale should end.

 There are some who think that parts of a whole data, for example, must always run on a scale that goes all the way to 100%.

 I think this squishes the data and makes for an awkward graph, where we can’t fully see what’s happening.
 Similar to my guidance for where a graph should end, it isn’t likely that any of these bars will ever reach 100% so, in my latest thinking about axes scales, it doesn’t have to run to 100%.

 We can actually see the data more clearly if we choose an axis that is closer to where our real data ends.

 While this does get our data into full view, it might leave out parts of the story.
 These survey response options (not the data, which I totally made up) come from Human Rights Campaign.
 Let’s say, just as a hypothetical case, they were interested in recruiting some people who said No into those who said No but I identify as an Ally.
 Let’s say they know they won’t change the minds of everyone in the No group but they set a goal to grow the percent reporting as Allies to 75%.
 That should become the new maximum for this scale.

 and preferably, let’s label the goal as such so that our reasoning is evident.
 The point is that you should choose a maximum for your scale that makes sense.
 Maybe the maximum is your goal or your most successful campaign.
 This way, the axis itself becomes part of the story you need to tell about your data.

-This advice and more like it are part of the second edition of Presenting Data Effectively, out June 2017 and available for preorder now.
+This advice and more like it are part of the second edition of Presenting Data Effectively, order now.